zettuzz/pixelsAutoMine/README.md

 step 1: open the auto_click.py.

-step 2: u need to equip the pickaxe move to the mining location
+step 2: u need to equip the pickaxe move to the mining location.

 step 3: run the code.